software-t-rex/tstorex/README.md

 To use it simply create a store like this: ```const myStore = createStore({fullname: 'John Doe', age: 18})`}```.

-Or use an ScopeInitializer function:
+Or use a ScopeInitializer function:
 ```ts
 const myStoreInit = (get, set) => {
 	return {